top of page

 Mental Health Awareness Survey

 We are pleased to share the key findings from our Mental Health Needs Assessment Survey.
 The results reveal that while there is a growing awareness of mental health issues however, stigma remains a significant barrier within our community.
 Many respondents highlighted the need for more culturally sensitive mental health services and educational resources.
 Language barriers and limited access to providers were also identified as major challenges.
-We are working on accessibility for the entirety of the results.
+This is an ongoing survey and is currently collecting responses here.

 Ethnic Identity Research Survey